Top 4 best-designed fashion websites: In-depth guide to inspire your brand

 Design and product overview

 Soft Goat’s product page has a classic and aesthetically pleasing layout.
-The design is clean and functional.
+This fashion website UI design is clean and functional.
 On the left is a good bank of large product shots.
 All photos are in one style, with a light-gray background, to better showcase the products themselves.
 The images capture models wearing the products, which helps consumers see how the fabric is laid out and how it moves and drapes.

 On the product page, color swatches and size selectors help shoppers order the right items.
 Switching colors doesn’t trigger further scrolling – only product photos reload, making it more user-friendly.
 The page also includes a size guide to ensure consumers get their sizes right.